MustafaHi/Sciter-MovableView/README.md

-# MovableView
+# MovableView v1.2
 Movable view for Sciter windows, allows you to move the window using any element in it.
 Advantages:
 1. Cheating windows performance setting, you will see the full window and not just a rectangle while moving it in performance mode.
-2. Smoothed movement.
+2. Optional prevent crossing screen bounds.

 Using inside a compiled application should use less than 1% CPU (while moving the view).